taddison/personal-site/content/blog/2018/07/ensuing-your-describe-tags-are-unique-in-pester-tests/index.md

 }
 ```

-If you've not worked with an AST or parser before (or you have but not in PowerShell) some of this might look a little intimidating (it took me a while to grok it), but I'd encourage you to persevere as the idea.pattern is incredibly powerful.
+If you've not worked with an AST or parser before (or you have but not in PowerShell) some of this might look a little intimidating (it took me a while to grok it), but I'd encourage you to persevere as the pattern is incredibly powerful.

 > It's pretty cool to write Pester tests for your Pester tests.